Grakliani Hill: Script

 Grakliani script on the basement of altar of goddess of fertility (XI-X c.
 B.C.)

 Similarities between the Grakliani script and the three historical Georgian scripts—Asomtavruli, Nuskhuri, and Mkhedruli.

 A previously unknown script was discovered just below a temple's collapsed altar to a fertility goddess from the seventh century BCE.
 These inscriptions differ from those at other temples at Grakliani, which show animals, people, or decorative elements.
-The script bears no resemblance to any alphabet currently known, although its letters are conjectured to be related to ancient Greek and Aramaic.
-The inscription resembles the Georgian Mtavruli script and appears to be the oldest native alphabet to be discovered in the whole Caucasus region, a thousand years older than any indigenous writing previously discovered in the region.
+The script as a whole bears no resemblance to any alphabet currently known, although Vakhtang Licheli argues that some letters share visual similarities to ancient Greek and Aramaic.
+The script appears to be the oldest native alphabet to be discovered in the whole Caucasus region, a thousand years older than any indigenous writing previously discovered in the region.
 In comparison, the earliest Armenian and Georgian scripts date from the fifth century CE, just after the respective cultures converted to Christianity.
 By September 2015, an area of 31 by 3 inches of the inscription had been excavated.

 According to Vakhtang Licheli, head of the Institute of Archaeology of the State University, "The writings on the two altars of the temple are really well preserved.
 On the one altar several letters are carved in clay while the second altar’s pedestal is wholly covered with writings."
 The finding was made by unpaid students.
 After the revelation stipends became available and the government doubled the site's research budget.

-Georgian linguist Kukuri Pipia proposed a deciphering scheme for the Grakliani script, highlighting its resemblance to the three Georgian scripts: Asomtavruli, Nuskhuri, and Mkhedruli.
+Georgian linguist Kukuri Pipia proposed a deciphering scheme for the Grakliani script, arguing that it resembled the three Georgian scripts: Asomtavruli, Nuskhuri, and Mkhedruli.